About Equations

 Accessing Connected Fields

 As with text formulas, equations give you the option of retrieving data from connected records.
-If you start typing the name of a field on a connected table, you'll see it appear among the suggestions with the format of "Field connected with Table > Connected Table."
+If you start typing the name of a field on a connected table, you'll see the available options in a list.

 equationssix